+Car parking is available at certain Luas stops.
 You pay for parking before boarding the tram or by using ParkByText.
 If you do not have a Luas ticket valid for travel on the day you park at a Luas stop, you will have to pay an additional charge when you leave the car park.

 More information on park and ride services and facilities is available on luas.ie.

 Bicycle parking is available at most Luas stops.
 The only bicycles permitted on the tram are folding bicycles stored in a carrier bag.